devlaming/mgreml/README.md

                    --no-intercept --out ./tutorial/nocovs
 ```

-Upon carrying out this command, `mgreml` will first report the follow command will be carried out:
+When carrying out this command, `mgreml` will first show the welcome screen and directly after that summarise the input options that you specified:

 ```
 Your call: